 1. Application form

-Applicants must complete the CFTA/US Mobility Application Form found in the Applicant Portal and upload other required items.
+Applicants must complete the Application Form found in the Licensee Portal and upload other required items.

 • Step 3: Complete your application and upload required items.

-The College requires verification(s) of licensure and registration status from the following:
+The College requires verification(s) of licensure and registration status, dated no more than 60 days prior to the date of the Application, from the following:

 • All jurisdictions in which an applicant is currently, or was previously, licensed or registered as a psychologist or other health professional.

-The Verification of Licensure and Registration Status form (PDF) must be sent directly to the College from other regulatory bodies/licensing boards.
+The Verification of Licensure and Registration Status form (PDF) must be sent directly to CHCPBC from other regulatory bodies/licensing boards.

-For the purposes of registration, applicants must select one area of practice and complete a declaration of competence.
+For the purposes of initial licensure, applicants must select one area of practice (PDF) and complete a declaration of competence.
 A declaration of competence in an area of practice is a declaration by the applicant that they have the appropriate training, education, and experience in that area of psychology to be able to offer the wide range of activities and services within that area.
-Definitions of the recognized areas of psychology practice are in the CHCPBC Bylaws: Schedule 7, Table 2: Areas of Psychology Practice (PDF).

 A declaration in an area of practice should be consistent with the graduate program completed and subsequent internship.
 If the declared area of practice is different from what is documented on a transcript, the applicant may be required to document competence in that area.
-Consistent with other psychology regulatory bodies in North America, the College does not offer specialty licenses to Registered Psychologists in any practice area.
+CHCPBC does not offer specialty licenses to Psychologists in any practice area.

 5. Transcripts

 Applicants must provide an official transcript for the highest degree on which registration/licensure is based in the home jurisdiction(s).
-Photocopied transcripts are acceptable.
+Photocopied transcripts are acceptable for this application pathway.

 6. Criminal Record Check

 All applicants must undergo an online criminal record check through the provincial government’s Criminal Record Review Program.
-Detailed information, including the required access code, is available in the Applicant Portal
+Detailed instructions for completing this requirement are provided to applicants on the application for licensure form.

 Applicants from other Canadian jurisdictions are not required to provide evidence of their proficiency in English unless they are currently registered in Quebec.
 In these cases, if applicants completed their highest-level psychology degree at an English-language university, the transcript serves as evidence and no further documentation is required.